 “The heat of the day is the perfect time to take refuge in a little air-con, and the Nice Etoile Shopping Center, Galeries Lafayette, Zara, H&M, Sephora and FNAC all provide ample amusements in climatised comfort.
 July and August are when the massive France-wide summer sales happen, and Sundays are the best day to browse without the crowds.”

-I would also add Cap 3000 Shopping Center in St Laurent du Var near Nice airport.
+I would also add Cap 3000 Shopping Center, voted “Best shopping centre in the world” in 2022, in St Laurent du Var near Nice airport.

 Photo provided by me of Cap 3000.
 Check out all you ever need to know about Nice on Best of Nice Blog